 Dessert : Coconut ice cream accompanied by rose tea.

 Everything we enjoyed was delightfully prepared and Chef Nath came out to check on the group several times.
 Matt gave fascinating and entertaining presentations for each wine.
 It was a dinner party to remember!
+Also checkout this internet marketing that ranks and increase likes on fb.

 NOTE: If you live outside of Santa Fe – good news!
 Chef Nath is willing to neighboring states.
 Contact her directly for more information.